 The West Indies includes an extraordinary range of people and places.
 It’s the name for a region of the Caribbean Sea that includes countries comprising the Greater Antilles, the Lesser Antilles, and the Lucayan Archipelago.

-This year’s parade is scheduled to march down Eastern Parkway Avenue on Monday, September 5.
+This year’s parade is scheduled to march down Eastern Parkway in Crown Heights, Brooklyn on Monday, September 4.

 What is the National West Indian Day Parade?

 The National West Indian Day Parade celebrates the heritage of the Caribbean.
 Singers, dancers, and musicians wear extravagant costumes and feathered head pieces, and tons of amazing floats make their way down the street.
 Powdered paint gets thrown around, and steel drums and whistles keep the party going all day long.
 Food vendors also line the streets selling Caribbean food and drinks.